-Villanova University is an affirmative action institution, and it is the continuing policy of Villanova not to discriminate against any person on the basis of race, color, sex, religion, national origin, age, veteran status, non-job-related disability or any other basis prohibited by law.
+Villanova University is an affirmative action institution, and it is the continuing policy of Villanova not to discriminate against any person on the basis of race, color, sex, sexual orientation and gender identity, religion, national origin, age, veteran status, non-job-related disability or any other basis prohibited by law.

-NOTE: In order that programs offered by Villanova University reflect current advances and additions to knowledge and upgraded professional requirements, Villanova University reserves the right to change programs and requirements without prior notice.
+NOTE: In order that programs offered by Villanova University reflect current advances and additions to knowledge and upgraded professional requirements, VillanovaUniversity reserves the right to change programs and requirements without prior notice.
 Students generally are bound to the requirements in effect and published on the world wide web for the year in which their class begins its first year of study.
-Students who enter in fall 2011 or fall 2012 should check the world wide web catalog for changes.
+Students who enter in fall 2013or fall 2014 should check the world wide web catalog for changes.
 Special requirements may be in effect for students who have left the University and are being readmitted.